 From time to time, the Company and its affiliates may be subject to legal proceedings and claims in the ordinary course of business.
-In addition, government agencies and self-regulatory organizations in countries in which we conduct business undertake periodic examinations and may initiate administrative proceedings regarding the Company's and its affiliates' business, including, among other matters, accounting and operational matters, that can result in censure, fine, the issuance of cease-and-desist orders or the suspension or expulsion of a broker-dealer, or its directors, officers or employees.
+In addition, government agencies and regulatory organizations in countries in which we conduct business undertake periodic examinations and may initiate administrative proceedings regarding the Company's and its affiliates' businesses, including, among other matters, accounting, compliance, and operational matters, that can result in censure, fine, the issuance of cease-and-desist orders or the suspension or expulsion of a broker-dealer, or its directors, officers or employees.
 It is our policy to cooperate fully with such governmental requests, examinations and administrative proceedings.
-In view of the inherent difficulty of determining whether any loss in connection with any such matters is probable and whether the amount of such loss can be reasonably estimated, particularly in cases where claimants seek substantial or indeterminate damages or where investigations and proceedings are in the early stages, we cannot estimate the amount of such loss or range of loss, if any, related to such matters, how or if such matters will be resolved, when they will ultimately be resolved, or what the eventual settlement, fine, penalty or other relief, if any, might be.
-Subject to the foregoing, we believe, based on current knowledge and after consultation with counsel, that we are not currently party to any material pending proceedings (including the matters described below), individually or in the aggregate, the resolution of which would have a material effect on the Company.
+We believe, based on current knowledge and after consultation with counsel, that we are not currently party to any material pending proceedings, individually or in the aggregate, the resolution of which would have a material effect on the Company.

 Further disclosure regarding legal proceedings is provided in Note 14.
-"Commitments and Contingencies-Contingencies, Litigation" in the "Notes to Consolidated Financial Statements" in "Part II.
+"Commitments and Contingencies- Contingencies, Litigation" in the "Notes to Consolidated Financial Statements" in "Part II.
 Item 8.
 Financial Statements and Supplementary Data" of this filing.